- Year of Call

 He has been invited to give evidence to Parliament on a number of occasions

-A Band 1 silk in Chambers and Partners UK Bar Guide and in The Legal 500 for many years.
+Ranked in Chambers and Partners UK Bar Guide and in The Legal 500 for many years.

 "Jonathan has the ability to simplify seemingly intractable problems.
 His performance in court is masterful.
 On a day-to-day basis he is well organised and always responds promptly and thoughtfully to instructing agents."

 Ongoing work (in November 2017) is wide-ranging, from ongoing mass litigation on equal pay issues to high value divorce actions, human rights and discrimination cases such as an upcoming appeal to the Supreme Court on discrimination in criminal injuries compensation, and cross-border jurisdiction issues following the decision in Cumbria CC.
 He acts regularly for the Equality and Human Rights Commission.
 He has acted as Commissioner in a number of 'dawn raids', and as an expert witness on Scots Law questions in litigations in Germany, France, Portugal, and the United States.